 No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.

 Westmont’s Unlawful Sexual Misconduct Policies and Procedures and the Bias, Harassment and Discrimination Policies and Procedures cover allegations of discrimination on the basis of gender and other protected categories.

 The college’s Title IX Coordinator is Vice President Edee Schulze.
 She may be contacted at email@example.com, 805.565.6028, or Kerrwood Hall 209.

 Training Resources.
-College Counsel regularly trains supervisors and members of student conduct panels on their responsibilities by virtue of the law and of college policies.
-[Add information regarding orientation of students, faculty and staff.]
+The Title IX Coordinator regularly trains supervisors, report recipients and Title IX Officers on their responsibilities by virtue of the law and of college policies.
 In addition:

 - Students are strongly encouraged to complete an online training program on Substance Abuse & Sexual Assault Prevention for Students.

 - Faculty and staff are strongly encouraged to access online training materials provided by United Educators.
 These include: